cloudfoundry/docs-book-cloudfoundry/README.md

     ref: '225'
   ```

   `ref: '225'` refers to the 225 branch of the docs-cloudfoundry-concepts repo.
-Cloud Foundry v225 is associated with the PCF v1.6 release.
+Cloud Foundry `225` is associated with v255 of cf-release.
+  `1.5`, `2.2` and `4.5` map to cf-deployment releases.